Paranoid (Kanye West song): Cover versions and usage in media

 In the lead up to the release of their 2010 studio album Golden Week For The Poco Poco Beat, Japanese pop rock band the Suzan shared a cover version of "Paranoid" on October 19, 2010.
-The cover is a ballad that has a stripped-down musical style, with it including a minimal bassline.
-The lack of auto-tune on the ballad differs from the original, and it contains choral vocals.
+The cover is a ballad that has a stripped-down musical style with a minimal bassline.
+The lack of Auto-Tune on the ballad differs from the original, and it contains choral vocals.
 Following West's interruption of the band's showcase on October 23, 2010, they admitted he lacked awareness of the cover while being hopeful to collaborate with him on another version of the song.

 On July 11, 2018, Colombian-American R&B singer Kali Uchis covered the track for her session at Maida Vale Studios on Annie Mac's BBC Radio 1 show, which was her only cover during the session.
 Prior to the performance, Uchis opened up about how she loves the song and West's older work in general, especially 808s & Heartbreak due to the heavy inspiration taken from it making her think covering "Paranoid" was sensical.
 She also announced herself as being a large fan of Kid Cudi's work, admitting to "just love all of the musicality of it and [...] how he was, like, trying to do something different with his voice and everything in it", specializing "the heart" in the song.
 Uchis started her performance 17 minutes and 20 seconds into the session, adding her signature sound and a soulful style to the song.
 Bryson Tiller sampled "Paranoid" on his track of the same title, which credits West for production.